-- Westin Trillium House – Westin is the premier hotel in Blue Mountain with award winning dining, hot tub, sauna, pool and close to the village.
+- Westin Trillium House – Westin is the premier hotel in Blue Mountain with award-winning dining, a hot tub, sauna, and pool, and close to the village.
 TripAdvisor / Booking

-- Mosaic – Located in the heart of Whistler village it is the best location for dining and night life.
-With year round heated outdoor pool, sauna, and hot tub, it’s the perfect choice for a ski trip to Blue Mountain.
+- Mosaic – Located in the heart of Whistler Village it is the best location for dining and nightlife.
+With a year-round heated outdoor pool, sauna, and hot tub, it’s the perfect choice for a ski trip to Blue Mountain.
 TripAdvisor / Booking

-- Blue Mountain Inn – The original escape in Blue Mountain is located directly on the hill with indoor pool, restaurant bar and it is walking distance to the village.
+- Blue Mountain Inn – The original escape in Blue Mountain is located directly on the hill with an indoor pool, and restaurant bar and it is within walking distance of the village.
 This is our more affordable choice for where to stay in the village of Blue Mountain.
 See it on TripAdvisor

 9. Marmot Basin – Alberta